KostasValeckas/PyLongslit/paper/paper.md

 PyLongslit: the data and instructions needed to reproduce these results can be found at: https://kostasvaleckas.github.io/PyLongslit/getting_started.html

 PypeIt: the raw data and all pipeline output can be downloaded at https://1drv.ms/u/c/1f8eedcff5109e73/IQBwoG16mZaMS6hCXgi7RZ18AVouIotby9lLh5WfoZM9dkA?e=w0JSOQ.
-Instructions on how to re-create the results using the raw data can be found in PypeIt docutmentation: https://pypeit.readthedocs.io/en/stable/ (all the needed input to the pipeline (such as the .pypeit files) are provided together with the raw data.)
+Instructions on how to re-create the results using the raw data can be found in the PypeIt docutmentation: https://pypeit.readthedocs.io/en/stable/ (all the needed input to the pipeline (such as the .pypeit files) are provided together with the raw data.)

 # Limitations